alibaba/ice/packages/plugin-rax-app/README.md

-# plugin-react-app
+# plugin-rax-app

-> The basic webpack configuration for ice project
+> The basic webpack configuration for rax project

 ## Usage